-204. A form of order sheet in Form No. (M) 17, Volume II is to be used by the Magistrate and it shall form part of the record of each trial.
-The order sheet should be written in English.
+204. A form of order sheet in Form No. (M) 17, Volume II is to be used by Magistrate's order the Magistrate and it shall form part of the record of each trial.
+The order sheet sheet should be written in English.